The Creators Project Festival in New York

 Interactive installation

-SuperUber brings Super Pong to The Creators Project festival, in DUMBO, New York.
-Displayed for the first time at the exhibition Pelé Station, during the 2006 World Cup in Berlin, Germany, Super Pong is a game-installation inspired by Pong and Foosball, where up to 8 people can play.
-All the primary elements are present in this minimalist game: competitiveness, adrenaline, precision, and coordination.
-The minimalist sounds are inspired by brazilian samba and 8-bit samples from Atari.
-When you score a goal, you watch an animation inspired by Pele’s famous moves.
-Super Pong doesn’t need instructions, it’s simple and straightforward – it brings the minimalist aesthetics of classic video games with software at Slots Mummy to the contemporary audience.
+SuperUber presented Super Pong at The Creators Project Festival in DUMBO, New York.
+First shown at the Pelé Station exhibition during the 2006 World Cup in Berlin, Super Pong is a game-installation inspired by Pong and foosball, where up to 8 people can play.
+All the core elements of gameplay are present: competition, adrenaline, precision, and coordination.

-The Creators Project celebrates creativity, culture and technology, through the work of visionary artists around the world.
-This year’s festival includes new media art exhibitions, screenings, and musical performances such as Florence + the Machine, Atlas Sound and Company Flow, Four Tet and John Maus.
-Besides Super Pong, the exhibition shows works such as Mick Rock and Barney Clay’s David Bowie transfiguration and Quayola’s Strata #4.
+The Creators Project celebrates creativity, culture, and technology through the work of visionary artists from around the world.
+The festival featured new media art exhibitions, film screenings, and live performances by artists such as Florence + the Machine, Atlas Sound, Company Flow, Four Tet, and John Maus.
+Alongside Super Pong, the exhibition included works such as Mick Rock and Barney Clay’s David Bowie Transfiguration and Quayola’s Strata #4.

 _ documentary footage by The Creators Project